-Painted Monasteries Of Romania
+Painted Monasteries of Romania

 Gura Humorului is a logging town surrounded by beautiful farmland.
 It’s also the perfect base for visiting the painted monasteries of Southern Bucovina.
 Most travelers arrive by train from either Suceava or Cluj.
 With limited hotels, the best option is the free rooms provided by local families.
 Before the four solo voices of Beethoven’s Ode to Joy start ringing in your mind…free means empty in this case.
 With a little luck, chain-smoking Brenda will meet you at the train station waiting to offer you a room in her lovely mother’s home.
 There are plenty of houses advertising their rooms if Brenda isn’t wandering the area.